Generative AI in Healthcare and Patient Assistance

 The Power of AI in Patient Assistance

-The patient assistance process has a lot of moving parts by multiple stakeholders.
-The complexity and manual work associated with patient assistance programs includes identifying who needs help, which programs offer assistance, eligibility requirements and award coordination makes an ideal candidate for AI.
-Deploying AI in the area has many benefits to the end user and, ultimately, the patient.
+The patient assistance process has a lot of moving parts, activated by multiple stakeholders.
+The complexity and manual work associated with patient assistance programs includes identifying who needs help, which programs offer assistance, eligibility requirements, and award coordination.
+Deploying AI in this area of healthcare has many benefits to the end user and, ultimately, the patient.

-• An AI matching engine can proactively and automatically surface patient assistance programs which meet insurance, demographic, financial and clinical eligibility criteria for patient assistance programs, eliminating the manual search process.
+• An AI matching engine can proactively and automatically surface patient assistance programs which meet insurance, demographic, financial, and clinical eligibility criteria for patient assistance programs, eliminating the manual search process.
+By freeing staff resources for patient-facing functions, an automated approach directly serves enhanced care.

-• An AI rules engine continuously scans availability and matches across a large network of funding programs.
+• An AI rules engine continuously scans availability and matches across a large network of healthcare funding programs.
+This offers patients a greater range of potential funding sources.

-• AI can rank-order the matches based upon "predictive forecasting” which will consider how many match requirements have been satisfied in addition to the probability of award success, allowing the user to efficiently enroll patients in to programs.
+• AI can rank-order the matches based upon "predictive forecasting” which will consider how many match requirements have been satisfied in addition to the probability of award success, allowing the user to efficiently enroll patients in programs, again improving the patient’s chances of finding the right source of funding.

-• AI monitors the real-time availability of open or closed programs based on funds so that the user is using the most accurate program information for enrollment.
+• AI monitors the real-time availability of open or closed programs based on funds so that the user is drawing on the most accurate program information for enrollment.
+This saves time and disappointment, pointing the patient only at viable opportunities.

-• AI assistant, using large language models, can assist the user by surfacing specific program information when asked and offering next steps.
+• AI patient assistance, using large language models, can assist the user by surfacing specific program information when asked and offering next steps.

-The integration of generative AI into SDOH management and patient assistance heralds a transformative era where technology and compassion converge.
-AI has the capability to analyze data, predict needs and offer personalized recommendations.
-This enables providers to improve access, affordability and address SDOH barriers, effectively improving care and outcomes.
+The integration of generative AI into SDOH management and patient healthcare funding heralds a transformative era where technology and compassion converge.
+AI has the capability to analyze data, predict needs, and offer personalized recommendations.
+This enables providers to improve access and affordability and to address SDOH barriers effectively, improving care and outcomes.
 As AI technologies continue to evolve, it’s important to note that skilled healthcare professionals will always be crucial for personalized care and addressing complex issues; however, AI can be a valuable addition to the care team.